 The summer months of June, July, and August are not the best times to visit Cordoba as the temperatures are high.
-In mid-June, you can experience the Noche Blanca del Flamenco and by July, the city empties as the locals go on holidays.
+In mid-June, you can experience the Noche Blanca del Flamenco, and by July, the city empties as the locals go on holiday.

 The second best time to visit Cordoba is during the autumn months of October and November.
 During these months, the temperatures are mild with a few rainy days.
 These months are ideal for hiking and outdoor activities.

 The winter months are from December, January, and February.
 During these months, a magical atmosphere envelops the city as Christmas nears.
 Christmas decorations and nativity scenes fill the street.